margaret/booqable_utilities/README.md

 The "Export" CSV feature on the webapp exports `products`, and the `product_group` id is one of the fields.

-### Properties
+#### Properties

 What the documentation refers to as "Custom Fields" is refered to in the API as `default_properties`.
 Instances of a property are `properties`.

 There are `default_properties` and `properties` for Orders, Products, and Customers.

-If you have 2 custom fields defined on Products and 5 on Orders, when you request `default_properties` through `api/2/default_properties` it would return 7 items.
-But if you request all the `properties` it will return the properties on every single Product.
+If you have 2 custom fields defined on Products and 5 on Orders, when you request `default_properties` through `api/2/default_properties` it should return 7 items.
+But if you request all the `properties` Booqable will return the properties on every single Product, so you could have hundreds or thousands.

-### Requirements

-Only requirement outside the python standard library is the `requests` library.

-This was tested with `requests` 2.28.2 on python 3.9.6 on OSX.